Hunger (2008 film): Critical reception

-Ian Freer of Empire magazine praised both McQueen and Fassbender, proclaiming, "Anchored by Fassbender's turn, Hunger is as much about the personal as the political.
+Ian Freer of Empire magazine praised both McQueen and Fassbender, proclaiming: "Anchored by Fassbender's turn, Hunger is as much about the personal as the political.
 The real breakthrough, though, is McQueen, who turns in a film that dazzles and challenges in equal measure."
-Dave Calhoun of Time Out, gave the film a maximum five stars, stating "Imagine how most filmmakers would tell this story and then see 'Hunger': the differences are bold and powerful and restore faith in cinema's ability to cover history free from the bounds of texts and personalities.
+Dave Calhoun of Time Out, gave the film a maximum five stars, stating: "Imagine how most filmmakers would tell this story and then see 'Hunger': the differences are bold and powerful and restore faith in cinema's ability to cover history free from the bounds of texts and personalities.
 It's not an easy watch – but it's an invigorating one.
 Long live McQueen."
 Noel Murray, writing for The A.V.
-Club highlighted "Hunger may be criticized for being willfully arty, or for reducing a complex political situation to a broadly allegorical vision of martyrdom, but it's never less than visually stunning."
+Club, highlighted: "Hunger may be criticized for being willfully arty, or for reducing a complex political situation to a broadly allegorical vision of martyrdom, but it's never less than visually stunning."

-Critic J. Hoberman of The Village Voice called the film, "A superbly balanced piece of work" and a "compelling drama that's also a formalist triumph."
-Hoberman went on to say, "I've seen Hunger three times, and with each screening, the spectacle of violence, suffering, and pain becomes more awful and more awe-inspiring."
-Lisa Schwarzbaum of Entertainment Weekly gave Hunger an A- on an A+ to F scale and stated, "For your art-house pleasure and discomfort, here's one of the most talked-about film-festival triumphs of 2008, a disturbingly avid re-creation of the last six weeks in the life and slow, self-imposed wasting of Irish hunger striker Bobby Sands."
+Critic J. Hoberman of The Village Voice called the film "a superbly balanced piece of work" and a "compelling drama that's also a formalist triumph."
+Hoberman went on to say: "I've seen Hunger three times, and with each screening, the spectacle of violence, suffering, and pain becomes more awful and more awe-inspiring."
+Lisa Schwarzbaum of Entertainment Weekly gave Hunger an A- on an A+ to F scale, and stated: "For your art-house pleasure and discomfort, here's one of the most talked-about film-festival triumphs of 2008, a disturbingly avid re-creation of the last six weeks in the life and slow, self-imposed wasting of Irish hunger striker Bobby Sands."

-Writing for The New York Post, Kyle Smith praised McQueen's film, "Regardless of politics, one must grant McQueen's substantial gifts, which bring to mind Paul Greengrass in another Northern Ireland film, Bloody Sunday."
-Liam Lacey of The Globe and Mail gave the film a maximum of four out of four stars, "Hunger -- the disturbing, provocative, brilliant feature debut from British director Steve McQueen -- does for modern film what Caravaggio did to Renaissance painting."
-Reyhan Harmanci of the San Francisco Chronicle wrote, "It's horrific.
+Liam Lacey of The Globe and Mail gave the film a maximum of four out of four stars, stating: "Hunger -- the disturbing, provocative, brilliant feature debut from British director Steve McQueen -- does for modern film what Caravaggio did to Renaissance painting."
+Reyhan Harmanci of the San Francisco Chronicle wrote: "It's horrific.
 But Hunger displays uncommon intelligence and visual panache, transcending the goal of making the situation seem real.
 It feels more than real.
-It's art." in addition to praising McQueen's work by stating "Steve McQueen is a well-known visual artist turned feature film director who makes you wish more moviemakers went to art school."
-Ann Hornaday of The Washington Post was very praising of the film, writing, "McQueen has taken the raw materials of filmmaking and committed an act of great art." and calling the piece "An artistic masterpiece."
+It's art."
+In addition, Harmanci praised McQueen's work: "Steve McQueen is a well-known visual artist turned feature film director who makes you wish more moviemakers went to art school."
+Ann Hornaday of The Washington Post was full of praise for the film, writing: "McQueen has taken the raw materials of filmmaking and committed an act of great art." and calling the piece "An artistic masterpiece."

-Wendy Ide of The Times praised McQueen's directing and screenwriting talents by stating, "Ultimately, the one thing that can't be questioned is McQueen's bold and unflinching talent."
+Wendy Ide of The Times praised McQueen's directing and screenwriting talents by stating: "Ultimately, the one thing that can't be questioned is McQueen's bold and unflinching talent."

+In July 2025, it ranked number 50 on Rolling Stone's list of "The 100 Best Movies of the 21st Century."